 Once upon a time, typography was a rather uninspiring area of web design.
 But thanks to huge strides forward in technology, the current situation looks very different.
 With the power of modern typography, you can easily display cool web fonts on your website without the user needing to have the font installed on their device.
 With millions of modern fonts available, choosing the perfect one is no...

-Developing the internet into an oversized information apparatus can be seen in design innovations that have changed the appearance of the world wide web over the years.
-Above all, the mobile revolution forced web designers to radically rethink.
+The internet has developed into an oversized information apparatus which is evident in the design innovations that have changed the appearance of the world wide web over the years.
+Above all, the mobile revolution has forced web designers to radically rethink their approach.
 Today, they are supposed to showcase the internet on the smallest of screens without withholding valuable information.
-But even on a more specific web design level, new trends can be seen over and over again, which already show us what the internet of tomorrow will be like.
-We present 8 of these trends so that you can prepare yourself for modern web design in 2020.
+But even on a more specific web design level, new trends emerge which offer a glimpse of what the internet of tomorrow will be like.
+We present nine of these trends so that you can prepare yourself for modern web design in 2020.

 - What does web design mean in 2020?